r-devel/r-dev-env/docs/container_setup/codespacestartstop.md

 #### Idle timeout:
 If you do not interact with the codespace, it will close automatically when it reaches the idle timeout limit.
 By default, this is 30 minutes, but you can [set a personal timeout](https://docs.github.com/en/codespaces/setting-your-user-preferences/setting-your-timeout-period-for-github-codespaces#setting-your-default-timeout-period) limit in your GitHub settings.

+The code changes and operations we have performed inside the codespace will still be inside the stopped codespace.
+If your codespace is stopped then you can restart it as shown below.

 #### How to Restart Codespaces again?

 - Go to [github.com/codespaces](https://github.com/codespaces)